How to plan your LinkedIn content calendar

 Maintaining a steady three week cushion removes the pressure to create on demand, lets you slot in reactive posts without breaking cadence, and keeps your mix of value, selling, pillars, and formats balanced even when client work steals your writing time.

-Review and refine each week
+Review and refine your calendar each week

 A calendar is only useful if it keeps learning from real-world results.
 Block thirty minutes every Friday to scan the metrics that matter, compare them with the mix you planned, and make small course-corrections before the next cycle begins.